-The final was completed a week-and-a-half ahead of schedule, despite a very tight and challenging timeframe.
-With 1,000 panels, the 250kWp system is estimated to generate more than 220,000 units of electricity a year and the peak output from the system will power one of the supercomputers.
+Having won the tender, SunGift installed what is one of the largest roof-top solar PV installations in the UK one and a half weeks ahead of schedule despite a very tight and challenging timeframe.
+The 1,000 panel 250kWp system is estimated to generate more than 220,000 units of electricity a year and the peak output from the system will power one of the supercomputers.